Rjaat/ObjectFlowTracker-MultiObject/README.md

 ## Notes

--   This application uses YOLO for object detection.
--   Ensure that the system’s camera is connected and accessible.
+- Camera Requirement: Ensure the system’s camera is connected and accessible.
--   The Streamlit interface provides an easy-to-use way to visualize the object detection results.
+- Streamlit Interface: Provides an easy-to-use interface for visualizing detection results.